Do Go On - 207 - The Golden State Killer

 So that's good.

-Um, in 71, he attended Sacramento State University,
+In 71, he attended Sacramento State University, where he earned a bachelor's degree

-where he earned a bachelor's degree in criminal justice and undertook police training.
+in criminal justice and undertook police training.

-And from May of 73 to August of 76, he was a Bergbergler unit police officer in Exeter.
+And from May of 73 to August of 76, he was a burg,

-5,000 people near Vassalia where the ransacker had started before this.
+where the ransacker had started before this.

 Around that time.

-So is there a chance that he's burglaring
+So is there a chance that he's burglaring?

-on the job in uniform?
+On the job in uniform?

 Look at this case, this is a bit crazy.